VolShyn/VolShyn.github.io/_finance/financial_assets.md

 On the other hand there are some other types of assets:

 * Physical (real), like land, buildings
-* Intangible, like intelectual property
+* Intangible, like intellectual property
 * Human capital, as skills, experience